|

 for your application, please give our technical department a call.

-Is smoke effective outdoors?
+smoke effective outdoors?

 effective in external applications than water based systems.
 However,

-you are very dependent on environmental conditions.
+it is entirely dependent on environmental conditions.
 If the wind speed

 if a trail of smoke is required, water based smoke is particularly unsuitable,

-in all but the worst conditions.
+and persistent trail in all but the worst conditions.

 |